Kamado, Ceramic, Egg Smokers And Grills: Buying Guide, Reviews, And Ratings

 When you are done cooking, close the dampers, and it is easy to starve the coals and you have leftover coals for the next cook.
 The interior is more or less self cleaning so it does not need to be scrubbed.
 In fact, wire brushes can damage the surface.
 The only cleanup is to brush the ash out the bottom, and scrape the cooking grates.

 Some of them come from the factory with a deflector plate that sits between the coals and the food for indirect cooking.
 Some sell it as an option.
-You want it.
+You need it.
 A lot of the cooking you will do with it, especially smoking, needs this plate.

 Because they are kewl looking, I know you want one, but they have some drawbacks that you should consider.
-Most are not good at searing steaks properly.

 There are two notable exceptions.
 Because of its oval shape, the Primo can be set up for 2-zone cooking and the Komodo Kamado has an optional insert plate that covers the coals on one side creating a 2-zone system.